Republicans recoil over Biden’s plan to study Supreme Court reforms amid left-wing court packing push

 President Biden during the campaign came under intense pressure from the left to commit to packing the Supreme Court if Republicans confirmed Justice Amy Coney Barrett.
 He said that he would tell Americans his position on the issue after the presidential election, but never did.
 Biden did say that he would put together a bipartisan group of scholars to study potential changes to the federal judiciary, an effort which appears to be getting underway.

 Politico reported Wednesday that the commission, which will be housed in the White House Counsel's office, has already brought on multiple people.
-They include former American Constitution Society President Caroline Fredrickson, who has said she is open to court-packing in the past, and Jack Goldsmith, who is a former member of the Bush Justice Department and was a supporter of Justice Brett Kavanaugh's confirmation.
+They include former American Constitution Society President Caroline Fredrickson, who has said she is open to court packing in the past, and Jack Goldsmith, who is a former member of the Bush Justice Department and was a supporter of Justice Brett Kavanaugh's confirmation.
 The Biden administration declined to confirm the Politico report.

 "The President remains committed to an expert study of the role and debate over reform of the court and will have more to say in the coming weeks," a White House official told Fox News on Wednesday.